|

 Unanswered Questions

 Joshua is alarmed.
 There is a man standing in front of him and his presence is a mystery.
 We are told Joshua simply looks up and there he is.
 Surprise!
 But that’s not all.
-He’s standing there with a sword in hand.
-And the sword is drawn.
+He’s standing there with a sword in hand… and the sword is drawn.
 Double surprise!
 Random man with sword drawn!
-Naturally, Joshua is startled.
+Naturally, Joshua must have felt a bit startled.
 He wants to know if this random man has a purpose or agenda.

 In other words, “Since you are standing in front of me with your sword drawn, would you mind telling me if you are for me or against me?!”
 It seems like a logical question, however, Joshua doesn’t get a logical answer.
 He gets shot down.
 “Neither,” the man replies.
 Neither?
 Really?
 That seems like an important question, right?